William Ashley (economic historian): Life and career

 Ashley was appointed Lecturer at Lincoln College, Oxford in 1885.
 In July 1888 he married Margaret Hill, daughter of George Birkbeck Hill, and in summer of that year he and his bride sailed to Canada to his new academic post.
 From 1888 to 1892 he was Professor of Political Economy and Constitutional History at the University of Toronto.
+At the University of Toronto, he helped establish a new department of Political Science.
 The inaugural lecture he gave there was dedicated to Gustav Schmoller, one of the German scholars in whose hands economic history was more developed in Germany than it was in England.
 In 1892 Ashley moved on to Harvard, becoming the first Professor of Economic History in the English-speaking world.

 In 1901 Ashley left Harvard to take the Chair of Commerce at the University of Birmingham, where he fostered the development of its commercial programme.
 Robin Emery was a big influence in his life.
 From 1902 until 1923, he served as first professor of Commerce and Dean of the Faculty at the university, which he was instrumental in founding.
 At the time it was England's first Faculty of Commerce, and a hundred years later there are over one hundred Business Schools in the UK; Birmingham can perhaps claim to be the ancestor of them all.
 Ashley said in 1902 that the aim of the new Faculty was the education not of the "rank and file, but of the officers of the industrial and commercial army: of those who, as principals, directors, managers, secretaries, heads of department, etc., will ultimately guide the business activity of the country."